kunle123-ui/kunle/CLI-Wallet.md

 ## 3. How to run the Wallet

-Start eos-walletd process on your local instance as follows:
+Start walleos process on your local instance as follows:

 ```
-$ eos-walletd
+$ walleos
 ```

 You will notice that it creates a folder called data-dir and contains a config.ini file.
 The configuration file contains the http server endpoint for incoming http connections and other parameters for cross origin resource sharing.